DFE-Digital/schools-experience/app/notify/notify_email/candidate_request_confirmation_withcancellationlink.102bb4df-82ca-4f6b-80e9-fa19af712ad6.md

 You've requested school experience at ((school_name)).

-^ The school will be in touch with you.
-For example, during term time this could typically mean within 2 weeks.
+^ You will be contacted about your request.
+Schools aim to get in touch within 10 working days during term time.

 # Your request details